Samuelomondi/TradeAlertsPro/README.md

 # TradeAlert

 TradeAlert is a web application designed to assist forex traders by generating trade signals using a combination of technical indicators and generative AI.
-It provides a dashboard with tools for signal generation, risk management, and market information, and integrates with Telegram to send real-time signal notifications.
+It provides a dashboard with tools for signal generation, risk management, trade history tracking, and crucial market information.
+It also integrates with Telegram to send real-time signal notifications.

 ## Features

-- **AI-Powered Signal Generation**: Input technical indicator values (EMA, RSI, MACD, etc.) to have a GenAI model analyze the data and generate a comprehensive trade signal, including entry, stop loss, and take profit levels.
+- **AI-Powered Signal Generation**: Input a currency pair and timeframe to have a GenAI model analyze live technical indicators (EMA, RSI, MACD, Bollinger Bands) and generate a comprehensive trade signal, including entry, stop loss, take profit, and a calculated lot size.
 - **Telegram Notifications**: Automatically sends generated trade signals to a designated Telegram chat, allowing you to receive trade ideas on the go.
-- **Trade History**: Keeps a running log of all generated signals, allowing you to review past performance and analysis.
+- **Persistent Trade History**: Keeps a running log of all generated signals, saved in your browser's local storage.
+You can update the status of each trade (Won, Lost, Open) to track your performance over time.
-- **Risk & Lot Size Calculator**: A handy tool to calculate the appropriate position size for a trade based on your account balance, risk percentage, and stop loss distance.
+- **Risk Settings**: Configure your account balance and risk percentage to automatically calculate the appropriate position size for every trade signal.
-- **Market Hours Tracker**: A live dashboard showing the open/closed status of major forex trading sessions (London, New York, Tokyo).
+- **Live Market Hours**: A live dashboard showing the open/closed status of major forex trading sessions (London, New York, Tokyo) to help you understand the current market environment.
-- **Bot & Environment Info**: A section to display the configuration details of your trading environment (server, login, etc.).
+- **AI-Generated News Warnings**: An AI-powered view that fetches and displays a list of upcoming high-impact economic events, warning you of potential market volatility.
+- **System Status Dashboard**: A utility panel that checks and displays the configuration status of all required services (Generative AI, Market Data API, Telegram), making it easy to diagnose setup issues.
 - **Built-in Help & FAQ**: An accordion-style FAQ section to answer common questions about how the application works.

 ## Tech Stack